dduan/TOMLDecoder/Documentation/Introduction.md

 > obvious semantics.
 TOML is designed to map unambiguously to a hash table.
 TOML
 > should be easy to parse into data structures in a wide variety of languages.

-The rest of the document assumes you are familiar with [TOML v0.5.0][0].
+The rest of the document assumes you are familiar with [TOML][0].
 Additionally, it'll make more sense if you [know the distinctions][2] among `Decodable`, `Docoder`, and `JSONDecoder`.

+TOMLDecoder is compliant with TOML spec 1.0.

 ## Decoding TOML